 The number of times you have been affected with hairy cell leukemia after treatment.

 Once it is determined how hairy cell leukemia is affecting you, one or more of the following treatments can be recommended:

 If you are suffering from a painful spleen, or it happens to burst, it can be removed through splenectomy.
 This won't cure hairy cell leukemia but would ensure an average blood count.

-This treatment uses your immune system to combat hairy cell leukemia.
+Immunotherapy treatment uses your immune system to combat hairy cell leukemia.
 There are two standard therapies for this treatment: Interferon and Rituximab (Rituxan).
 Alternatively, moxetumomab (Lumoxiti) can be suggested if other treatments aren't helping.

-This uses a combination of powerful drugs like pentostatin (Nipent) and cladribine (Leustatin).
+Chemotherapy uses a combination of powerful drugs like pentostatin (Nipent) and cladribine (Leustatin).
 Put in the body through IV, these drugs kill cancer cells entirely or restrict their growth.